henryruhs/ngx-crud/README.md

 HTTP Params
 -----------

-Get a single param of the service:
+Get a single parameter of the service:

 ```typescript
 crudService->getParam(name : string) : string
 ```

-Get all params of the service
+Get the parameters instance of the service:

 ```typescript
 crudService->getParams() : HttpParams
 ```

-Get values for a single param of the service
+Get values for a single parameter of the service:

 ```typescript
 crudService->getParamArray(name : string) : string[]
 ```

-Set a single param of the service
+Set a single parameter of the service:

 ```typescript
 crudService->setParam(name : string, value : string) : this
 ```

-Set all params of the service
+Set the parameters instance of the service:

 ```typescript
 crudService->setParams(params : HttpParams) : this
 ```

-Set values for a single param of the service
+Set values for a single parameter of the service:

 ```typescript
 crudService->setParamArray(name : string, valueArray : string[]) : this
 ```

-Append a single param to the service
+Append a single parameter to the service:

 ```typescript
 crudService->appendParam(name : string, value : string) : this
 ```

-Append values to a single param of the service
+Append values to a single parameter of the service:

 ```typescript
 crudService->appendParamArray(name : string, valueArray : string) : this
 ```

-Clear a single param of the service
+Clear a single parameter of the service:

 ```typescript
 crudService->clearParam(name : string) : this
 ```

-Clear all params of the service
+Clear the parameters instance of the service:

 ```typescript
 crudService->clearParams() : this